Monday, March 30, 1987

 Rating:

 This shows Prince pushing “his own boundaries on a sprawling rock-soul soundscape dotted by searing messages and wild mood swings.”
-UT “Fearless, eclectic, and defiantly messy,” AMG “this kinky double disc” BL “falls into the tradition of tremendous, chaotic double albums like The Beatles, Exile on Main St., and London Calling – albums that are fantastic because of their overreach, their great sprawl.”
-AMG
+UT “Fearless, eclectic, and defiantly messy,” AM “this kinky double disc” BL “falls into the tradition of tremendous, chaotic double albums like The Beatles, Exile on Main St., and London Calling – albums that are fantastic because of their overreach, their great sprawl.”
+AM

 “A good deal of the songs…don’t sound like hits.
 They don’t even sound like they’re trying to be hits, which for Prince is really unusual.”
 MM-23 Sign “doesn’t show off its wares the way the earlier albums do; it meanders, ducks in and out of corners, substitutes feigns and jabs for the clean one-two punches of yore.”
 MM-23 It “has no business being anything but a career-sinking mess,” TL but Prince “achieved epic musical sprawl without sacrificing intimacy.”
 BL

 In April 1986, Prince put together a track listing for an album called Dream Factory, which underwent a couple of revisions through that summer, but included his backing band The Revolution.
-By late 1986, he had another possible project, Camille, which was marked by “electronically gender-bent his vocals.”
+By late 1986, he had another possible project, Camille, in which “he sang like a gender-bending James Brown, pitching up his own vocals so he could be ‘Camille,’ his alter-ego” PM in which he “electronically gender-bent his vocals.”
 BL

-“Apocalyptic imagery of drugs, bombs, empty sex, abandoned babies and mothers, and AIDS pop up again and again, yet he balances the despair with hope, whether it’s God, love, or just having a good time.
+There are even “examinations of life as lived with one’s clothes on.”
+JD “This is where his demons took him furthest.”
+EW’93 “Apocalyptic imagery of drugs, bombs, empty sex, abandoned babies and mothers, and AIDS pop up again and again, yet he balances the despair with hope, whether it’s God, love, or just having a good time.
 In its own roundabout way, Sign ‘O’ the Times is the sound of the late ‘80s – it’s the sound of the good times collapsing and how all that doubt and fear can be ignored if you just dance those problems away.”
-AMG
+AM

 “Sign ‘O’ the Times”

-Prince decries the ills of society” RV on “the apocalyptic title track,” RS500 a protest song in which he shares “his alternating visions of hope and despair.”
+Prince decries “the world’s decay through blistering social commentary” CM on “the apocalyptic title track,” 500 a protest song in which he shares “his alternating visions of hope and despair.”
 RV This “ruminative, angry” MM-88 “downbeat electro-blues” MM-63 features “cracking drum programming and an insta-catchy low-slung bass riff, a kind of streamlined version of Sly & the Family Stone’s ‘Thank You (Felettinme Be Mice Elf Agin).’”
-MM-88 It sounds “cutting edge” MM-26 but “its solemnity doesn’t fit the rather simple-minded lyric.”
-MM-87
+MM-88

 “Play in the Sunshine”

-This is a “busy, bustling” MM-83 “kicky rock number.”
-MM-63 This song “is closer than any other track here to sounding like Sign ‘O’ the Times in miniature.”
+This is a “busy, bustling” MM-83 “kicky rock number” MM-63 with “an exuberant groove.”
+CM “Drums crack, keyboards flourish and guitars flare up in the background; it’s as if Little Richard got his hands on Paisley Park and went to town.”
+CM This song “is closer than any other track here to sounding like Sign ‘O’ the Times in miniature.”
 MM-85

 “Housequake”

 This is “a funny dance song in which Prince sounds like he’s singing through his nose.”
 MM-21 It uses “an odd, sped-up vocal that turned his voice into an androgynous twitter.”
 MM-62 This was the catalyst for the aforementioned aborted Camille album.
-MM-62 “Housequake” “is, in content, the most direct J.B.
-[James Brown] homage had recorded to that point.”
-MM-81
+MM-62 Housequake “is, in content, the most direct J.B.
+[James Brown] homage had recorded to that point” MM-81 while also serving as a “proto-hip-hop party.”
+CM

 “The Ballad of Dorothy Parker”

-The song’s unusual sound “was due to a blackout caused by a snowstorm: the power failure had disabled the tape machine, causing it to run at half-speed…Prince liked the results and left the song alone.”
+The unusual sound of the “truly eccentric The Ballad of Dorothy ParkerCM “was due to a blackout caused by a snowstorm: the power failure had disabled the tape machine, causing it to run at half-speed…Prince liked the results and left the song alone.”
 MM-67 The “drum part sounds through-composed rather than programmed; it keeps twisting around, upending and then righting itself, keeping a constant groove without subordinating itself to a monolithic beat.”
 MM-104

 “There’s a brittle instability…that’s close to derangement, and the lyrics – with their nod to [the Beatles’] ‘Norwegian Wood,’ another song about the singer’s infidelity that dances around its actual topic – match it.
 Prince’s singing…is beautifully controlled; despite the fantasia aspect of the lyrics, the way he sings them – in a relaxed, almost bluesy manner – becomes the song’s reality principle.”
 MM-105-6